Probate and Trust Administration

 In general, an estate is either distributed in Probate or by a Living Trust.
 For smaller estates, probate court may not be required, depending on the laws of the decedent’s state of residence at the time of death.
 It is also important to remember that many assets with a Pay on Death (POD) or beneficiary designation do not pass through probate court, and typically include: life insurance proceeds, funds in an IRA or 401(k), funds in a POD bank account and real estate or vehicles held with a Transfer on Death (TOD) deed or title document, among others.

 When someone dies without a will, the probate court is responsible for assigning a representative to administer the estate.
 When a will was created, the person who was selected as the representative is responsible for the administration.
 When a trust is created, it is the assigned trustee who bears that responsibility.
 For a variety of reasons, the responsible party may be unable to fulfill the duties required and may request the help of an attorney to administer the estate.

 Schedule a Consultation

-The first step in setting up a trust to avoid probate is to schedule a free consultation with an experienced probate administration attorney.
+If you are the responsible party and need help, schedule a free consultation with an experienced estate administration attorney.
 At Beck & Lenox in St. Charles, Missouri, our knowledgeable attorneys and legal staff are constantly working to help clients completely understand their options and make educated decisions that work for their unique situation.
 Contact our office today and let us provide you with peace of mind.